 Statute provides a minimum fund balance amount as follows: Section 17-7-140, MCA, defines minimum ending fund balance and specifies the procedures that must be followed to make expenditure reductions if a projected ending fund balance drops below minimum statutory requirements.

-If the Budget Director determines that a deficit exists, statute requires that reductions must be made to assure that the projected ending fund balance is in compliance with the minimum ending fund balance of General Fund appropriations for the biennium.
+If the Budget Director determines that a deficit exists, statute requires that reductions must be made to assure that the projected ending fund balance is compliant with the minimum ending fund balance of General Fund appropriations for the biennium.
 Under circumstances when a deficit of this level is projected during a biennium, the Governor may direct reductions from any General Fund expenditure not exempted by Section 17-7-140, MCA, including House Bill (HB) 2 (the State’s main appropriation bill), any other appropriation bills, statutory appropriations, or language appropriations.
 Reductions may not exceed 10% of General Fund appropriations for any single “program,” as defined in HB 2.
 If a program has more than one appropriation, the reduction for one or more of the appropriations may exceed 10% as long as the reduction for the program as a whole does not exceed 10%.

 The Legislative and Judicial branches, the Montana School for the Deaf and Blind, principal and interest on state debt, salaries of elected officials, and public school BASE funding are exempt, statutorily, from reductions.
 These exemptions shield approximately one-third of General Fund appropriations from reduction.
 Of the remaining expenditures, the Governor may not direct executive agencies headed by elected officials or the Board of Regents to reduce their expenditures by more than the average reduction percentage imposed upon all other executive branch agencies.